LTL-Transfer: Skill Transfer for Temporal Task Specification: Experiments

-All experiments were conducted on four different grid-world maps with a dimension of $19\times19$.
-For each experimental run, we specified the training set type and size, and the test set type.
-The evaluation metrics include the success rate on each of the test set specifications.
-We logged the reason for any failed run.

-The precomputations for compiling the set of transition-centric options were computed on a high-performance computing (HPC) cluster hosted by our university.
-As the compilation of state-centric options into transition-centric options allows for large-scale parallelism with no interdependency, we were able to share the workload among a large number of CPUs.

-\section{Results and Discussion}
+\subsection{Results and Discussion}

-\textbf{Comparison with Baselines} We compare the performance of LTL-Transfer to three baselines, namely, LTL2Action \cite{vaezipoor2021ltl2action}, LPOPL \cite{tor-etal-aamas18}, and a random action selection policy.
+\textbf{Comparison with Baselines:} We compare the performance of LTL-Transfer to three baselines, i.e., LTL2Action \cite{vaezipoor2021ltl2action}, LPOPL \cite{icarte2018lpopl}, and a random policy.

-\textbf{LTL2Action: } \citet{vaezipoor2021ltl2action} proposed embedding LTL specification through a graph neural network, and sequentially selecting the next proposition to turn true.
-This pre-trained embedding is then appended to the feature vector for the task policy yielding a goal-conditioned task policy. \citet{vaezipoor2021ltl2action} termed the pre-trained policy as the LTL Bootcamp.
-We compare LTL-Transfer against LTL Bootcamp as that serves as the upper bound for performance of LTL2Action on novel task specifications.
-Note that our version of LTL Bootcamp is only trained on the same formulas included in the training task set of LTL-Transfer
+\textbf{LTL2Action} proposed by Vaezipoor et al. \cite{vaezipoor2021ltl2action} embeds LTL specifications using a graph neural network and sequentially selects the next proposition to satisfy.
+This pre-trained embedding is appended to the state features to yield a goal-conditioned task policy, termed LTL Bootcamp, which serves as the upper bound of LTL2Action's performance on novel tasks.
+We trained the LTL Bootcamp on the same training sets as LTL-Transfer and compared their performance.

-\textbf{LPOPL:} LPOPL's use of progressions and the multi-task learning framework allow it to handle tasks that lie within the progression set of the training formulas although it is not explicitly designed for zero-shot transfer.
-LPOPL's limited capability of transferring to some novel specifications zero-shot serves as the lower bound that any transfer algorithm must surpass.

-\textbf{Random actions:} To demonstrate the difficulty of the tasks due to the curse of history, we also compare our algorithm to a random action selection policy allowed to run for 500 time steps.
-Note that 500 steps is significantly larger than the usual number of actions required to complete the tasks.
+\textbf{LPOPL}, detailed in Section~\ref{ss:overview}, serves as the lower bound that any transfer algorithm must surpass due to its limited transfer ability to solve novel tasks.
+While LPOPL was not explicitly designed for zero-shot transfer, it can satisfy task specifications that are a progression of a training LTL formula because of its use of LTL progression and multi-task learning.